btovar/lobster/hackathon_instructions.md

 3. in the lobster/examples directory, do:  `lobster process simple.py`
 4. in the same directory, start a work_queue_factory with the following command: `work_queue_factory -T condor -M "lobster_$USER.*" -dall -o /tmp/${USER}_factory.debug -C factory.json --runos cc7-wq-7.11.1 > /tmp/${USER}_factory.log`

+If the process is unable to write to disk and needs a scratch directory add the `-S` or `--scratch-dir` flag with a path to a temp folder.
+The lobster working folder works fine for this, e.g. `/tmpscratch/users/$USER/lobster_test_` + datetime.

 You can monitor the work_queue_factory by doing `work_queue_status` while in your conda environment.
 You can monitor the lobster process status by doing `lobster status [lobster working dir path]`.